uroesch/PuTTYPortable/README.md

 ### Download

 Since this is not an official PortableApp the PortableApps installer must be download first.
-Navigate to https://github.com/uroesch/{{ AppName }}/releases for a selection of releases.
+Navigate to https://github.com/uroesch/PuTTYPortable/releases for a selection of releases.

 ### Install via the PortableApps.com Platform